If your child is struggling, there is a clear path forward

 One of the most important principles:

-Address challenges in the right order:
+You must address challenges in the right order:

 1. Physical barriers to learning